florin-postelnicu/Deck-of-Cards-/README.md

-reviewlists.py : A review of the methods of class list.
-Some of these methods are used aas VENEER methdos for Deck()
+reviewlists.py : A review of the methods in class list.
+Some of these methods are used as VENEER methdos for Deck()

               Method	Description
               append()	Adds an element at the end of the list